kobyrthr/publicArtWalk/README.md

 - As a walker I want the ability to suggest new locations or modifications to existing points of interests

 ## Icebox
+    - As a walker, I want the ability to filter points of interest by city and type
     - As a walker I want the ability to use my phone location to locate nearby points of interest
     - As a walker I want the ability to create guided tours by adding points of interest to a collection
     - As a walker I want the ability to receive walking directions through the app